 Mr K and Dr U were interviewed by a Perspectives editor 3 months after completion of Mr K's radiation therapy.

 MR K: I had followed up with my surgeon's associate once or twice a year and was disappointed to find that the cancer had returned last year.
 Over the years, once in a while, they had done biopsies, but they always came back negative; this time it was positive.
 When I had the earlier surgery in 1999, it affected my ability to speak and eat normally.
 I also had concerns about the pain involved in recovering from the surgery.
 This time the surgery was much more extensive.
 I had 3 successive surgeries this time.
-After the second surgery, the postoperative tests revealed that there ...
+After the second surgery, the postoperative tests revealed ...